TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/device-json.md

 }
 ```

-You can define multiple end devices in a single file like so:
+Multiple end devices can also be contained in a single `devices.json` file like so:

 ```js
 [